debitoor/dot-prop-immutable/README.md

 # dot-prop-immutable [![Build Status](https://travis-ci.org/debitoor/dot-prop-immutable.svg)](https://travis-ci.org/debitoor/dot-prop-immutable)

 Immutable version of dot-prop with some extensions.
-The immutable part is inspired by React Immutability Helpers.

 	npm install dot-prop-immutable

+The motivation for this module is to have a simple utility for changing state in a React-Redux application without mutate existing sate of plain JavaScript objects.
+If you are going for real immutable data collections take a look at the cool library [Immutable.js](https://github.com/facebook/immutable-js).
+A good practise is not to mix the immutable data collections with mutable objects because it can lead to confusion.
+Immutable objects are not accessed by the default semantics.

+The library implements 3 helper function:

+...set: object x path x value --> object
+...get: object x path --> value
+...delete: object x path --> object

-In this implementation the setter does not mutate the input object but returns a new object.
+None of the function mutate  the input object.
 For efficiency the returned object is not a deep clone of the original, but a shallow copy of the objects in the mutated path.

 ## Usage